This Is Not That: Spiritual Growth

 I listed all of these passages to say: when Paul states: “Circumcision counts for nothing” in Galatians 5:6. he isn’t scorning spiritual practices—he’s freeing us from using them as a means for progress.

-You can’t grow into what you already are—you can only wake up to it.
+But you can’t grow into what you already are—you can only wake up to it.

 Rest, not work, is the evidence of faith.
-For reference, Jesus said, “Come to me, and I will give you rest” (Matthew 11:28).
+For reference, Jesus said, “Come to me, and I will give you rest” (Matt 11:28).
 That’s the paradox of grace: maturity looks less like trying harder and more like learning to trust what is true.

 So when someone says, “Grace is opposed to earning, not effort,” you can smile and say, “Grace is opposed to both.”